stacks-network/stacks-core/sip/sip-007-stacking-consensus.md

 This places an additional requirement on anchor block selection.
-In addition to an anchor block needing to reach a certain number of miner confirmations, it must also pass some thresh hold `t` of valid Stacker support message signals.
+In addition to an anchor block needing to reach a certain number of miner confirmations, it must also pass some threshold `t` of valid Stacker support message signals.
 This places an additional burden on an anchor block attack --- not only must the attacker collude amongst a large fraction of mining power, but they must also collude amongst a